jordancrouch/middle-earth-typing-trials/TESTING.md

 **First Time Visitor Goals**

-1. As a first time visitor, I want to be able to easily determine and understand the main purpose of the website.
+1. As a first-time visitor, I want to be able to easily determine and understand the main purpose of the website.
     1. When first landing on the website, there is a large H1 heading that states: "Test your keyboard skills with quotes from Middle-earth".
 This, along with the supporting subtitle providing more information, as well as the 'Choose a character' call-to-action button immediately helps provide the user with what they can expect from the site.
     2. Throughout the rest of the site, there are clear, hierarchical headings, supporting text, and calls to action, in order to provide clear and direct instructions to guide the user through the site and to the interactive typing test.
     3. When completing a test and the results are displayed, there are two clear call to action buttons displayed, signifying the test has ended and providing the user with an opportunity to restart the test, or select a new character.
-2. As a first time visitor, I want to be able complete an interactive typing test that is easy and intuitive to use, and also provides visual feedback to keep track of progress.
+2. As a first-time visitor, I want to be able complete an interactive typing test that is easy and intuitive to use, and also provides visual feedback to keep track of progress.
     1. There is a caret in place on the typing test, in order to provide the user with visual feedback on what position they are in, to make it easy to identify what the next character is, or where they are going if they are deleting text or adding a space to move to the next word, for example.
 This allows the user to feel comfortable knowing where they are at any given point during the test.
     2. Correctly typed letters are a solid white, and letters that haven't been typed have an opacity applied, which helps to create a difference between typed and untyped letters.
 Incorrect letters turn red in colour to help make clear when an error has been made, and any additional letters that have been typed at an end of a word are red with an opacity applied, to help separate them from the original word and make it clear for the user that these are added additional words.
 The combination of these colours and opacity styles further aids to visually represent user progress, providing instant per-letter feedback.
     3. When the typing input is not in focus, an out-of-focus element appears with instructions on how to focus on the typing input again.
 This helps to prevent any unnecessary wasted input, whilst guiding the user on how to continue with the test in any instance where the focus of the typing test has been taken by another event.
-3. As a first time visitor, I want to receive feedback on my typing performance in the form of data metrics, such as word per minute (WPM) and accuracy.
+3. As a first-time visitor, I want to receive feedback on my typing performance in the form of data metrics, such as word per minute (WPM) and accuracy.
     1. When a typing test concludes, a results page is loaded provided the user with data on their performance, including words per minute (WPM) and accuracy.
 Words per minute is calculated by taking the total amount of correctly typed characters (including spaces) from correct words, divided by 5 for the average word length, divided by the time of the test, and multiplied by 60 to standardise the result to one minute.
 Accuracy is calculated by dividing the total correct characters (including spaces) by the total number of characters typed, multiplied by 100 to get a percentage.
     2. In the settings popover located throughout the site, there is an explanation of these data metrics to help the user to understand how these results are calculated, to get a better understanding of their performance.